SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/05-Summary.md

    })
    ```

--  **Routing** allows us to display different views, without reloading the entire page
+-  **Routing** allows us to display different views without reloading the entire page

 -  The **Router Module** provides us with in-app navigation
-   * contains guards, resolvers, and more
+   * it contains guards, resolvers, and more

    ```js
    <nav>